JetBrains/intellij-ui-test-robot/README.md

 }
 ```
 ### Text
-Sometimes you may not want to dig through the whole component to find out which field contains the text you need to reach.
+Sometimes you may not want to dig through the whole component to determine which field contains the text you need to reach.
-If you need to check whether some text is present on the component, or you need to click at the text,
+If you need to check whether some text is present on the component, or you need to click on the text,
 you can use `fixture` methods:
 ```java
 welcomeFrame.findText("Create New Project").click();